 Trees support life in a myriad of ways.
 They 1) improve our air quality by lessening the impact of airborne pollutants and absorbing carbon dioxide; 2) help keep our drinking water and waterways healthy through filtration and soil stabilization; 3) provide food; 4) provide comfort and cooling and 5) provide places for community to gather together.
 TREES SAVE LIVES.

 As one example of impact, planting five trees for every child born in Pittsburgh each year ( ~ 13,000 children per year), would increase the number of trees in the city/county by 65,000 trees per year.
 By 2030, we can reach 780,000 planted trees; a goal of the Pittsburgh Climate Action Plan.

-Recent research by scientists at the Yale School of Forestry and Environmental Studies demonstrates that we have lost 46% of earth's tree cover since the start of human civilization, currently at a rate of 1.4 trees per person/year or 10 million trees a year.
+Recent research by scientists at the Yale School of Forestry and Environmental Studies demonstrates that we have lost 46% of earth's tree cover since the start of human civilization, currently at a rate of 1.4 trees per person/year or 10 billion trees a year.
 If every person on the planet planted 5 trees each year for the next 40 years, we could reverse this trend and see a net gain globally.